fmillion-mnsu/cs406-f25/SYLLABUS.md

 ## Group Projects

 This course will involve group projects that you will work on in small groups of 3-4 students.
-Groups will be assigned early in the course.
-You will select your group members on your own.
+You will select your group members on your own early in the course.

 Group assignments are generally a single submission for the entire group.
 If you find that you are struggling as a group (for example, a group member is not contributing fairly), please communicate your concerns to me privately.
 I will keep any comments you make in this regard anonymous.

 ## Grading

 This course is available on a for-credit, Grade Only basis.
 You will receive a letter grade in this course.
-Your final grade will be calculated according to the following rubric on the next page.
+Your final grade will be calculated according to the following assessment categories and weights:

-Your final grade for this course will be based on the following assessments and weights:

 Item | Percent
 ---- | --------